History of South Africa (1994–present): Emigration, debt burden and poverty

 The ANC had risen to power on the strength of a socialist agenda embodied in a Freedom Charter, which was intended to form the basis of ANC social, economic and political policies.
 The Charter decreed that "the national wealth of our country, the heritage of South Africans, shall be restored to the people; the mineral wealth beneath the soil, the banks and monopoly industry shall be transferred to the ownership of the people".
 ANC icon Nelson Mandela, asserted in a statement released on 25 January 1990: "The nationalisation of the mines, banks and monopoly industries is the policy of the ANC, and a change or modification of our views in this regard is inconceivable."
 But, after the ANC's electoral victory in 1994, the eradication of mass poverty through nationalisation was never implemented.
 The ANC-led government, in a historic reversal of policy, adopted neoliberalism instead.
 A wealth tax on the super-rich to fund developmental projects was set aside, while domestic and international corporations, enriched by apartheid, were excused from any financial reparations.
 Large corporations were allowed to shift their main listings abroad.
-According to a leading South African economics expert, the government's concessions to big business represented "treacherous decisions that [will] haunt South Africa for generations to come".
+These policies have been criticised.